joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 ```
 {: codeblock}

-When the command completes successfully you should see something similar to:
+When the command completes successfully, you should see something similar to:
 ```
 deployment.apps/ibp-webhook created
 ```